D3TaLES/roboticsUI/_setup/docs_src/robot_run_checklist.md

 #### Prepare Stations
   * Flush liquid dispensing tubes with 8 mL solution
   * Place electrodes in elevator holders
+  * Be sure the vial does not hit electrodes when risen
   * Check secure connections for all electrodes
   * **For conductivity probe**, soak in DI water for 15 min.
-  * Set temperature probe
+  * Set temperature probe (NOT in the vial solution)
   * Place dispensing waste beaker below pipette.
   * Set all vials (make sure they are uncapped)

-Ensure any necessary calibration workflows have been completed.
+#### Ensure any necessary calibration workflows have been completed.
   * If you need to run a calibration, complete the next several items for the calibrations, then return to this step.

 #### Prepare Software
-  * Check that the CHI software is set to produce IUPAC convention CV plots.
+  * Check that the CHI software is set to produce IUPAC convention CV plots. (`Setup` --> `System` --> Anodic Positive)
   * Check your settings in settings.py!
   * Launch Fireworks WebGUI (through command line or Robotics App.)
-    > If managing workflows through the command line, be sure to installation:activate environment in any new terminal.
+    > **Note**: If managing workflows through the command line, be sure to activate the environment in any new terminal.

   * Ensure there is *only one* READY firework: the `init_` firework for the workflow you'd like to run.
      >**Important!** *Only one* workflow may be initiated at a time.
 To ensure no other workflows accidentally